prachi0513/prachi0513/README.md

 <h1 align="center">Hi 👋, I'm Prachi Vats</h1>
 <h3 align="center">Software Developer Specializing in Frontend Technologies from India</h3>

+<p>- 👷🏻 Having 1.5 years of experience in development at CodeInvicta as SDE-1.
+I specialize in utilizing stacks like Adonis, React, React Native, Next.js, TypeScript, JavaScript, and Node.js.</p>
 <p>- 👷🏻 Passionate about working with React.js, JavaScript, and other advanced front-end libraries and frameworks.</p>
 <p>- 👷🏻‍♀️ Check out some of my projects 🙋🏻‍♀️:</p>